ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Programming style

 - Adhere to good object oriented principles
-  - E.g. the ‘isa rule’
+  - E.g. the 'isa rule'
 - Prefer **private** as opposed to **public**
 - Do not mix user interface code with non-user interface code
   - Interact with the user in separate classes